What is the difference between saving and investing and where could you put your money?

 Economists (and the Government) tend to work on a figure of 2% inflation per year, and it’s a decent figure for you and I to have in our minds when we think about where to put our money for the future.

-It means that for long-term investing, we need to be getting at least a return of 2% a year just to tread water.
-If we want to make enough money to live on happily later on, we need to make, I would say, at least 4.5% a year.
+It means that, generally, for long-term investing, we need to be getting at least a return of 2% a year just to tread water, and if we want to make enough money to live on happily later on, we need to make at least 4.5% a year.

 Where could you put your ‘savings’ money?